Adzz/financial-times-workshop/README.md

 1. Ensure you have a text editor on your machine (note Microsoft word is not a text editor!), I would recommend [Sublime Text](https://www.sublimetext.com/), it has an unlimited free trial!

 2. Download these files.
 Open the download files in your text editor, then begin inside the part-one folder.
 Inside there is a list of files.
-Start with `index.html`, then work through them in number order!
+Start with `index.html`, you will find instructions inside them.
+Work through them in number order, completing the exercises as you go.

 Remember there is no such thing as cheating!
 Google-ing for answers is heavily encouraged - knowing how to ask the right questions is a vital skill for programmers.